 Honey Sesame Chicken: A Sweet and Savory Takeout Favorite You Can Make at Home

 Some dinners pull you in with their smell before you even reach the kitchen.
-The sizzle of chicken meeting a hot pan, the nutty aroma of toasted sesame, and a whiff of honey caramelizing on the stove—that’s the magic of honey sesame chicken.
+The sizzle of chicken meeting a hot pan, the nutty fragrance of toasted sesame, and a whiff of honey caramelizing on the stove—that’s the magic of honey sesame chicken.
 If you’ve ever ordered it from your favourite takeout spot and thought, “I wish I could make this myself,” you’re in the right place.
 This version gives you the same sticky-sweet glaze and crunchy bites you love, but with the comfort of cooking it in your own kitchen.

 Ingredients You’ll Need & Why They Matter